Discover Swiss Financial Secrets That Maximize Your Money!

 We should look at what other users think of Raiffeisen.

-For this, we can look at the review of Raiffeisen on TrustPilot.
-Unfortunately, they are only 13 reviews at this time.
+For this, we can look at Raiffeisen’s review on Trustpilot.
+Unfortunately, there are only 13 reviews at this time.
 The average of 2.8 out of 5 is not great, but with so few reviews, it is hardly representative.
-Overall, people mostly complain about the customer service that is very difficult to reach and unhelpful.
+Overall, people mostly complain about customer service, which is very difficult to reach and unhelpful.

 So, overall, it seems to work great for many people, while many others seem to have many issues with the applications.
 So, opinions are very divided on Raiffeisen.
 But it seems more positive than negative overall.